lbliii/milo/content/2.3.x/guides-config/jaeger.md

 ---
-title: Key Resources
+title: Trace with Jaeger
 description: Learn about the most important sections of this documentation to expand your Pachyderm expertise.
 author:
 tags:
 categories:
-series: ["basic introduction"]
+series:
-seriesPart: 5
+seriesPart:
 date:
-weight: 5
+weight: 3
 ---